any-docs/css/content/reference/values/frequency/index.md

 ## Syntax

-The `<frequency>` data type consists of a {{cssxref("&lt;number&gt;")}} followed by one of the units listed below.
+The `<frequency>` data type consists of a `&lt;number&gt;` followed by one of the units listed below.
 As with all CSS dimensions, there is no space between the unit literal and the number.

 ### Units